hashicorp/terraform-provider-consul/website/docs/r/acl_token_role_attachment.html.markdown

 ```
 **NOTE**: `consul_acl_token` would attempt to enforce an empty set of roles,
 because its `roles` attribute is empty.
 For this reason it is necessary to add
-the lifecycle clause to prevent Terraform from attempting to empty the set of
+the lifecycle clause to prevent Terraform from attempting to clear the set of
 roles associated to the token.

 ## Argument Reference